simonmichael/hledger_site/src/index.md

 **Commodities**

-Declare your currencies/commodities, and their numeric display style:
+Declare your currencies/commodities, and their display style:

 ```